 A standard memory foam mattress has a reputation for trapping heat, causing the occupant to wake up sweating in the middle of the night.
 However, a gel-infused memory foam mattress is one of the best cooling mattresses for hot sleepers.

 The best cooling mattress is often cool to the touch, and is designed to pull heat away from the body itself, so the occupant is not left to sleep hot all night.

-An innerspring mattress that is designed and manufactured with strategically placed pocketed coils allows optimal airflow and breathability of the mattress.
+An innerspring mattress that is designed and manufactured with strategically placed individually-wrapped coils allows optimal airflow and breathability of the mattress.
 These features create a cooling sleep surface for hot sleepers.